IronMan1994/CGA-MWS-algorithm/README.md

        String path = "GBM_removeGene_GeneNumbers_911.txt;";

 4. Setting parameters.
    * This project provides two real data of `GBM`, `GBM_ GeneNumbers_ 920.txt` is a file processed according to the description of the paper, including 90 samples and 920 genes.
-And `GBM_ removeGene_ GeneNumbers_ 911.txt` is a file that deleted the genes mentioned in the paper.
+And `GBM_ removeGene_ GeneNumbers_ 911.txt` is a file that deleted the genes mentioned in the paper when K=4 is tested.
 The parameter `g` is given in the file name.
    * If the input sample file `GBM_removeGene_GeneNumbers_911.txt` is used, the parameter `k` can to be modified in [4,6] and other parameters remain the default in the `r.run()` statement.
    * If the input sample file `GBM_removeGene_GeneNumbers_920.txt` is used, the parameter `k` can to be modified in [2,3], the parameter `g` needs to be changed to 920 and other parameters remain the default in the `r.run()` statement.
 You should modify the parameters as follows: